Kansas City Missouri, USA Travel Guide

 Avoid intrusive photography, even in public.

-Ensuring your visit has a positive economic impact means supporting local businesses and communities directly.
+Securing your visit has a positive economic impact means supporting local businesses and communities directly.

 Look for opportunities to purchase goods directly from local artisans at markets like the Central Market or during the West Bottoms First Weekends.
 This ensures your money directly supports the creators.
-Look for shops that emphasize locally made or responsibly sourced products.
+Look for stores that emphasize locally made or responsibly sourced products.

 Choose local, independent restaurants and barbecue joints over large national chains.
 This local entrepreneurs thrive and keeps money circulating within the Kansas City economy.
-Buy souvenirs and gifts from small local shops and artisan shops rather than generic tourist stores.
+Buy souvenirs and gifts from small neighborhood shops and artisan shops rather than generic tourist stores.

 If you feel inclined to contribute to the community, support established local charities focusing on community development, social services, or cultural preservation.
 Research credible organizations that align with your values.